 August 2024 Commentary

-BMO ETF Portfolios’ August commentary: “Special Report: Summer Sell-Off Rattles Risk Assets”
+BMO ETF Portfolios’ August commentary: “Special report: Summer sell-off rattles risk"

-August 9, 2024
+August 09, 2024

 “Special Report: Summer Sell-Off Rattles Risk Assets”

 It’s not often one can complain about the timing of a holiday weekend but last week was certainly not ideal for Canadian investors.
 With Canadian markets closed for the August Civic Holiday, futures were down sharply in the U.S. following the sell-off of the last couple of weeks, which accelerated sharply following the disappointment in U.S. nonfarm jobs, (114k versus 175k expected).
 This led to fears of economic catastrophe, only days after the U.S. Federal Reserve Board (the “Fed”) opted to pass on a July rate cut, pumping market pricing of a September 50 basis point cut to near-certainty, and even suggestions that an emergency between meeting cut should be done to fend off imminent unravelling of the economy.
-This in turn weakened the U.S. dollar on a relative basis, sending the Japanese yen higher, fuelling a brutal 12% sell-off of Japanese stocks and risk assets worldwide funded by the yen carry trade.
+This in turn weakened the U.S. dollar on a relative basis, sending the Japanese yen higher, fueling a brutal 12% sell-off of Japanese stocks and risk assets worldwide funded by the yen carry trade.

 As of Tuesday morning, the first three trading days of August have yielded a -6.1% fall in the S&P500 Index, and -8.0% for the Nasdaq Composite Index.
 Canadian equities have held up better, with the S&P/TSX Composite Index falling -2.6%, while MSCI Emerging Markets and EAFE Indices fell -6.3% and -7.4%, respectively (Bloomberg, 2024).
 Yields are down sharply globally, with the U.S. 10 year now at 3.83%, a level last seen last December when markets were pricing in 6-7 rate cuts for 2024.